isomerpages/govtech-stp/_traveller-resources/Info on Stay Home Notice/stay-home-notice-shn.md

 ### SHN Electronic Monitoring Device

 Some travellers may be issued with an Electronic Monitoring Device (EMD) from ICA during their SHN period to ensure compliance.
-Users are required to download the StayHome@SG mobile application (<a href="" target="_blank">App Store</a>, <a href="" target="_blank">Google Play Store</a>) to use the EMD, which comprises of a paired gateway device and wristband (image below).
+Users are required to download the StayHome@SG mobile application (<a href="https://apps.apple.com/sg/app/stayhome-sg/id1517984071" target="_blank">App Store</a>, <a href="https://play.google.com/store/apps/details?id=com.hitachi.shn_mobile&hl=en_SG&gl=US" target="_blank">Google Play Store</a>) to use the EMD, which comprises of a paired gateway device and wristband (image below).
 Travellers must wear the wristband throughout the entire duration of their SHN.

 <img src="/images/ica-wristband.jpg" style="width:auto; height:auto;">